 What is a half-wave rectifier?

-Half-wave rectifiers are used as a mosquito repellent.
+Half-wave rectifiers are used as mosquito repellents.